atreyasha/dotfiles/develop.md

         1.  clean up `init.el` and remove many comments

+        2.  issue of `elpy` hard-coded `company` backends -\> this should instead be soft-coded and easily updated from upstream

+        3.  migrate to lightweight and lean personal emacs configuration which would be optimized with time -\> might help circumvent many bugs encountered such as those with `latex` and `elpy` compatibilities

-        2.  think about improving workflow to handle spaces, make case unsensitive and parse bibliography codes better (eg.
+        4.  think about improving workflow to handle spaces, make case unsensitive and parse bibliography codes better (eg.
             \"doran2017does\" from \"do\") in
             `company-reftex-citation-candidates`, for development add